What to do

-If you walk down the beach and keep going, or drive along the coast, you will discover this huge area of dunes in the town of Oceano, about 3 miles south of Pismo Beach.
+If you walk down the beach and keep going, or drive along the coast, you will discover this huge area of dunes in the town of Oceano, about 5 km south of Pismo Beach.

 It is recognized by scientists, environmentalists and visitors as the most beautiful and the largest area of coastal dunes remaining in California.

 Open from 7 a.m. to an hour after sunset.

 Take a stroll through the streets of the city and finish your walk along the beach, on the pier.

 If the weather is right, you will be treated to a beautiful sunset to end the day on a high note!

 If you want to shop for great American or international brands at very attractive prices, the Pismo Beach Outlets is a must for you.